MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

 * A supported Java Development Kit (JDK).
 For more information about the JDKs available for use when developing on Azure, see <https://aka.ms/azure-jdks>.
 * [Apache Maven](http://maven.apache.org/), version 3.0 or later.

-This article uses the convention of including name of your choice for items such as App Names, Group Id, Artifact Id and similar.
-In the text this will be referred to as `yourString`.
+This article asks you to define a short string of your choice for items such as App Names, Maven `groupId`, `artifactId` and similar.
+In the text, this value will be referred to as `yourString`.
 For example, you could use your initials and the date, such as `ejb0518`.

 ## Create an app using Spring Initializr